Andrickson12/Andrickson12/README.md

 #### Full stack iOS Developer
 ![Full stack iOS Developer](https://marketplace.canva.com/EAENvp21inc/1/0/1600w/canva-simple-work-linkedin-banner-qt_TMRJF4m0.jpg)

-I'm Andrickson, I’m 23 years old, I currently have a bachelor’s degree in Software Engineering, I specialize in iOS development, I'm pasionated about developing great products that makes the world easier.
+I’m 23 years old, I currently have a bachelor’s degree in Software Engineering, I specialize in iOS development, I'm pasionated about developing great products that makes the world easier.
 I really enjoy racing sports and also practice it such as car racing and tuning, I love to meditate and enjoy the peace of nature.

 ## Skills
 * 📱 iOS development